 Because here's the thing: Emilia is actually a total sweetie.
 She's just trapped in a marriage to possibly the most malevolent Shakespearean villain ever.

-Older and more cynical than Desdemona, Emilia develops a close relationship with the young married woman.
-Emilia and Desdemona bond over husband trouble: Emilia's bitter take on her married life with Iago contrasts with Desdemona's (temporarily) idealistic marriage to Othello.
+Older and more cynical than Desdemona, Emilia develops a close relationship to young Des.
+It's actually pretty aww-inspiring: Emilia and Desdemona bond over husband trouble.
+Emilia's super-bitter take on her married life with Iago contrasts with Desdemona's (temporarily) idealistic marriage to Othello.

-But she redeems herself, or it least gives a good shot at trying.
-It is Emilia who discovers the truth about Iago's plotting and reveals it to the world.
+But she redeems herself, or at least gives a good shot at trying.
+It's Emilia who discovers the truth about Iago's plotting and reveals it to the world.
 She can't bring Desdemona back to life, but she does clear her friend's name.
 She ends up sacrificing her life so that Desdemona won't be remembered as a "whore."
 Iago kills Emilia as payback for unmasking him, but Emilia dies proud that she set the record straight.

 Breaking Up Is Hard to Do (When You're a Wife in 1604)